Things You'll Need:

 Step 5

-Pin the bustle points to the button or hook placement markings, then step back and see if the draping looks correct to you.
+Pin the bustle points to the button or hook placement markings, then step back and see whether the draping looks correct to you.
 If not, unpin the skirt and readjust the bustle points until you are satisfied.

 Step 6

 Sew the covered buttons or hooks to the button markings, then sew loops of matching ribbon to each bustle point.
-If necessary, hand-stitch the loops to the skirt so that the stitching is less noticeable.
+If necessary, hand-stitch the loops to the skirt so the stitching is less noticeable.
 Take each loop and attach it to its corresponding button or hook.
 Remove the wedding dress from the dress form and put it on your body to test the drape and fall of the skirt one last time.